Anxiety Attacks vs. Panic Attacks: Your Ultimate Guide to Telling Them Apart

 "Our anxiety does not empty tomorrow of its sorrows, but only empties today of its strengths" - CH Spurgeon

-While anxiety attacks and panic attacks may seem similar on the surface and many people will refer to them as the same thing, it's important to recognize that they stem from different sources and manifest in distinct ways.
+While anxiety attacks and panic attacks may seem similar on the surface and many people will refer to them as the same thing, it's important to recognise that they stem from different sources and manifest in distinct ways.

 Anxiety attacks share similarities with panic attacks in terms of intense fear and physical symptoms.
 However, anxiety attacks generally arise in response to specific triggers or stressful situations.